 THE POLICY

-This policy is for the benefit of pupils and parents/carers’ of pupils at the school.
-The policy will be relied upon in respect of all concerns or complaints by parents/carers and pupils made against the school except in respect of;
+This policy is for the benefit of pupils and complainants’ of pupils at the school as well as members of the public.
+The policy will be relied upon in respect of all concerns or complaints by complainants and pupils made against the school except in respect of;

 Admissions to schools; Statutory assessments of Special Educational Needs (SEN); School re-organisation proposals; Matters likely to require Child Protection Investigation - Concerns should be raised direct with local authorities (LA).
 For school admissions, it will depend on who is the admission authority (either the school or the LA).
 Complaints about admission appeals for maintained schools are dealt with by the Local Government Ombudsman.